coolFridge9/coolFridge9.github.io/_posts/2014-3-3-Hello-World.md

 title: MYOB Grad blog
 ---

-Hey people!
-I was asked to make a blog as a graduate developer so here it is.
+Hey!
+Here is my blog as a grad developer.

 ## Orientation